Xenomorph: Predalien

 This variation is the result of a facehugger impregnating a Predator.
 The "Predalien" was first depicted in a painting by Dave Dorman, and subsequently featured in the Aliens versus Predator comics and games.
 A Predalien chestburster debuted in the final scene of Alien vs. Predator (2004), but did not make a full on film appearance as an adult until Aliens vs. Predator: Requiem (2007).

-The Predalien shares many characteristics with its hosts, such as long hair-like appendages, mandibles, skin color, and similar vocalizations.
+The Predalien shares many characteristics with its hosts, such as long hair-like appendages, mandibles, skin color, blood that glows in the dark (though still acidic), and similar vocalizations.
 It is a large, bulky creature, and possesses physical strength greater than that of human-spawned Aliens.
 Like human-born Aliens, it is also shown to be stronger than its host species, as evidenced by its ability to pin, push, and knock a Predator away with ease.

 Deacon

-The dark-blue Deacon is a different species that makes an appearance in Prometheus, though it clearly shares traits similar to the Xenomorph, including a similar life-cycle.
+The dark-blue Deacon is a different species that makes an appearance in Prometheus, though it clearly shares traits similar to the xenomorph, including a similar life-cycle.
 The Deacon is the result of a "Trilobite" (which takes its name from a group of extinct marine arthropods), a large facehugger-like creature, attacking and impregnating an Engineer.
-After some time, it will burst out of its host, with the notable difference that it is "born" almost fully developed.
-Its fate is unknown, though the tie-in comic book Prometheus: Fire and Stone, also set on LV-223, features a mutated mountain with acidic veins which are implied to be the heavily mutated Deacon.
+After some time spent gestating, it will burst out of its host, with the notable difference that it is "born" almost fully developed.
+The Deacon's emergence drew inspiration from the birth of foals, with the iridescent appearance for its skin being based on the equine placenta, and the protruding jaw inspired by the goblin shark.

+Its fate is unknown, though the tie-in comic book Prometheus: Fire and Stone, also set on LV-223, features a mutated mountain with acidic veins which are implied to be the heavily mutated Deacon's deadly back spines.

 Neomorph

-The pale-white Neomorph is featured in Alien: Covenant.
-It was created through exposure to spores found growing on the Engineer homeworld.
-The embryonic Neomorph then gestates inside the host until it bursts out of its host's back, throat, or possibly other areas, using mostly its head, which is sharp and pointed, similar to the Deacon.
-Like the Xenomorph, the Neomorph has a tail which is strong enough to tear off a human jaw.
-The Neomorph is a less weaponized version of the Xenomorph and lacks the facial features and biomechanical traits of the latter.
-The Neomorph is far more feral than the traditional Xenomorph; they are voracious predators, often eating the corpses of their victims.
-Unlike the Xenomorph, the Neomorph appears to lack a hive structure since they propagate through mutated animal life.
+The pale-white Neomorph features in Alien: Covenant.
+It was created through exposure to spores found growing on the Engineer colony world.
+The embryonic Neomorph gestates inside the host until it bursts out from whatever location in said host they've metastasized (one is seen gaining entry through the ear and emerging from the spine, while a second one, nasally inhaled, later erupts from the host's throat; other means of entry and egress are not made clear), using mostly its head, which is sharp and pointed, not unlike the Deacon.
+Similarly, the Deacon and Neomorph share the same type of pharyngeal jaw (similar to that of a moray eel) among other distinctly less biomechanical traits than the traditional xenomorph, though the latter does share with the Neomorph a tail strong enough to cause grievous injury: at one point, a violently thrashing Neomorph tail is seen to instantly remove a human jaw.
+This behavior is just one of several demonstrating the Neomorph's far more feral nature; they are voracious predators, often eating the corpses of their victims, and have not been seen sharing their xenomorph cousins' hive structure.